Erick-Bravo/dental-design-ui/beamREADME.md

 -------------------------------------------
 ## Dev Notes </b>
+- please run in command line:
+-   npm install
+-   npm run
+- if app does not open new browser automatically, go to http://localhost:3000/

 Breaking down the provided mock-up, these elements are provided (in order):
 -   Navbar at top - logo left, individual section right containing 3 drop down and 2 buttons.